D2L

 Brand & Logo Exploration

-Right from the start, I invested time in ideation.
-I engaged visual explorations sketches, moodboards and collaborative sessions with a graphic designer to converge on a symbol and visual language that could support both marketing and interface contexts.
+I began with structured ideation: sketches, moodboards and collaborative sessions to converge on a visual language that could support both marketing and product interface contexts.

 Visual style exploration...